ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 id_b_two, value_b_two
 ```

-A visual for one connected component of this _double graph_ shows how
+A visual for one component of this _double graph_ shows how the
-the additional identity nodes expand the representation.
+additional identity nodes expand the representation.

 ![graph of double data](double_graph.png)